Limerick city and county has a very rich and diverse range of natural ecosystems.

 Limerick’s natural environment is under significant threat.
 For freshwater species, major threats include the over-extraction of water, pollution caused by agricultural, forestry, industrial and domestic effluents and the introduction of alien species.
 Other major threats come from changes in water quality, farming intensification and afforestation, urbanisation and tourism, and the consumptive use of natural resources.
 Climate change, acidification and eutrophication is also damaging the environment.

-Ireland as an EU Member State has committed to halting biodiversity loss by 2020.
+Ireland as an EU Member State has committed to halting biodiversity loss.
 The Local Authority is dedicated to safe-guarding natural heritage as it is a non-renewable asset that this generation is morally obligated to pass on in a sustainable manner to future generations.
 In contributing to safe-guarding our natural heritage the Council is to commence the preparation of a Heritage and Biodiversity Plan later this year for Limerick city and county.

 Limerick City and County Council